eirik-thorp/FYS-STK4155/Project 3/code/readme.md

 The file classification.py performs the classification using logistic regression, support vector machines and the multi-layer perceptron.

-The file pca.py contains the class pca, which performs dimensioality reduction using principal component analysis.
+The file pca.py contains the class pca, which performs dimensionality reduction using principal component analysis.

-The files mlp.py and functions.py are re-used from project 1 and contain the multi-layer perceptron class and some functions for plotting the data.
+The files mlp.py and functions.py are re-used from the previous projects and contain the multi-layer perceptron class and some functions for plotting the data.